hyperledger/iroha-2-docs/src/guide/rust.md

 In this part we shall cover the main things to look out for if you want to use Iroha 2.
 Instead of providing the complete basics, we shall assume knowledge of the most widely used concepts, explain what’s unusual about Iroha 2 specifically, and provide a step-by-step guide to creating your own Rust client for it.

-We assume that you know how to create a new package, and have basic understanding of the fundamental Rust code: `async` functions, `enum` types, traits and borrowing/ownership, as well as usage of the libraries that we also use: `serde`, `tokio`, `tracing` etc. If you don't feel comfortable with any of the above, we recommend consulting [the Rust book](https://doc.rust-lang.org/stable/book/) and [docs.rs](https://docs.rs/).
+We assume that you know how to create a new package and have basic understanding of the fundamental Rust code; `async` functions, `enum` types, traits and borrowing/ownership, as well as usage of the libraries that we also use: `serde`, `tokio`, `tracing` etc. If you don't feel comfortable with any of the above, we recommend consulting [the Rust book](https://doc.rust-lang.org/stable/book/) and [docs.rs](https://docs.rs/).

 Iroha 2 makes extensive use of [workspaces](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html) (or crates), that go in a domain-first order.
 What that means is that instead of having a global _constants_ crate, we have a crate for the blockchain data model (`iroha_data_model`), a crate with cryptographic primitives `iroha_crypto` and so on.
 These, _individually_ have a module for constants.